pliugithub/MachineLearning/GCP/getting_started.md

     zones have GPUs.
     * Machine type:  2 vCPUs with 13 GB memory
     * Check "Enable access to Jupyter Lab via URL"
-    * Set Boot disk to 30 GB
+    * Set Boot disk to 100 GB

     In addition, for GPU instances, select:
     * GPUs:  1 NVIDIA Tesla P100
     * Check Install NVIDIA GPU driver
 3. Look at the price on the right.
-It should be around 1.29 cents per hour in the us-east1-b zone for GPU instances.
-So be very careful with using these machines!*
+Depending on the CPU/GPU/Storage requested, the price could vary greatly (Few cent to few dollars per hour) So be very careful with using these machines!*
 4. Select "Deploy".
 The VM will now take several minutes to deploy.
 5. Now go to the [instance listing page](https://console.cloud.google.com/compute/instances).
     You should see your instance and should be running.
 You can connect to it via SSH